Assessment of relationship status - processes, roles and responsibilities 106-07120000

 - does not dispute they are partnered or were previously partnered but did not advise the agency

-It may be appropriate to consider if there is a ‘special reason’ (due to the presence of FDV), to treat the customer as single under Section 24 of the Social Security Act 1991.
+It may be appropriate to consider if there is a ‘special reason’ (due to the presence of FDV), to treat the customer as single under Section 24 provisions.
 This applies in either of the following circumstances:

 - the customer is still partnered despite the presence of FDV

-- the customer is no longer partnered, but failed to advise the agency of their relationship
+- the customer is no longer partnered, but failed to advise the agency of their past relationship

 An assessment of the customer’s relationship status is needed for the past period (and ongoing if they remain partnered) if they: